SanjnaT41756/SanjnaT41756/README.md

 ### Hi there 👋

-I'm Sanjna, a third-year undergraduate at UCLA studying Linguistics and Computer Science.
+I'm Sanjna, a fourth-year undergraduate at UCLA studying Linguistics and Computer Science.
 I'm interested in cybersecurity  and front-end development.